syafiqfrhn/ESP8266/README.md

 ## Components and Operations

-This system makes up of three main parts; the input and processing unit, the communication unit, and the output and database.
+This system makes up of three main parts; the input & processing unit, the communication unit, and the output & database.

 ### Input and Processing Unit